-Check back often for new Featured Resources, and access the Supplementary Resource folders for documents to help plan financial literacy instruction.
+In addition to Featured Resources, the Supplementary Resource folders contain documents to help plan financial literacy instruction.

 This series features RJ Barrett, Jessie Reyez, Troye Sivan and Allie X sharing about their own money experiences.
 Each video would make a great discussion piece for many modules such as Budgeting (6), Saving (29), Earning an Income (15A), Handling Debt Problems (26), Why Money Matters (1), The Decision Making Process (2), and Goal Setting (3).